 TECHNICAL NOTE 1 METHODOLOGY

-1 The estimates in this publication are produced using a combination of ABS directly collected data and Business Income Tax (BIT) data sourced from the Australian Taxation Office (ATO).
+1 The industry estimates in this publication are produced using a combination of ABS directly collected data and Business Income Tax (BIT) data sourced from the Australian Taxation Office (ATO).

-2 The directly collected data have been reported by a sample of businesses, as recorded on the ABS Business Register (ABSBR).
+2 The directly collected data have been reported by a sample of manufacturing businesses, as recorded on the ABS Business Register (ABSBR).
 The ABS uses an economic statistics units model on the ABSBR to describe the characteristics of businesses, and the structural relationships between related businesses.
 Within large and diverse business groups, the units model is used also to define reporting units that can provide data to the ABS at suitable levels of detail.